prorev/prorev.github.io/_posts/2020-04-06-android_samsung.md

 * CP: modern firmware
 * CSC: Consumer software customization

-In Samsung ODIN helps you create and use PIT (Partition Information Table), in a way you create and manage your own partitions.
+Samsung ODIN tool helps you create and use PIT (Partition Information Table).

 ### What is PIT?